The Best Countertop Water Filters of 2023: Reviews & Buying Guide

 Aquasana AQ-4000 Countertop Water Filter Image 1

-• Uses Claryum filtration which is a mix of activated carbon, ion exchange media, and sub-micron filtration.
+• Uses Claryum filtration which is a mix of activated + catalytic carbon, ion exchange media, and sub-micron filtration.
 Removes chlorine/chloramines, heavy metals such as lead and mercury, herbicides, pesticides, volatile organic compounds, and PFAS among many other contaminants.

 • Contaminant removal is tested and certified according to NSF standards 42, 53, 401 and protocol P473.